bill-auger/av-caster/CONTRIBUTING.md

 ### Issue Tracker

-Please do not hesitate to use the issue tracker for bug reports or constructive notes related to that specific issue and significant progress updates that are not yet in a pull request; but use the gitter chat or other channels for other issues and lengthy discussions.
+Please do not hesitate to use the issue tracker for bug reports, feature requests, constructive notes on existing issues, and significant progress updates that are not yet in a pull request; but use the gitter chat or other channels for lengthy discussions and other issues such as help.